briansunter/graph/site/src/content/logseq/five-minute-journal.md

 8. What takes a lot of time but is totally worth it?

-9. What is the most amazing fact you k?
+9. What is the most amazing fact you know?

 10. What website or app doesn’t exist, but you really wish it did?